Mehvix/notes/hugo/content/docs/anthro-c12ac/core.md

 # Four phases for Pyrogeography

-1. Natural Biospheric Fire -- Natural Fire Regime
+## 1. Natural Biospheric Fire -- Natural Fire Regime

 - (Potential) start date for pyrogeography
 - During [Silurian](https://en.wikipedia.org/wiki/Silurian) and Devonian Periods (440-400 HYA)
 - Natural fire regime started during this period because it was the first time that the fire triangle came together
 - Fire triangle:
     - _Ignition Source_: (Since beginning) Natural ignition from lightening, volcanoes, (rarely) falling rock sparks
         - These natural sources tend to only begin fires in the dry season
     - _Oxygen Source_: (Cambrian period) Atmospheric Oxygen (from photosynthetic plants) leads to appearance of photosynthetic organisms
     - _Fuel Source_: (Silurian and Devonian Periods) Enough terrestrial plants in ecosystems to acts as fuel
 - During this time, natural fire regimes evolved
     - As coal became more common (Carboniferous period), fires did too

-2. Wildland Anthropogenic Fire -- Hunter/Gatherer Fire Regime
+## 2. Wildland Anthropogenic Fire -- Hunter/Gatherer Fire Regime

 - When people began acting as the _ignition source_
-    - Cooking hypothesis
 - Primarily used fire for domestic cases
     - Heating, cooking, warmth, etc.
 - When people move to a new land
     - Major changes in fauna, vegetation, and fires (charcoal)
     - People seem to bring fire with them as they migrate

 - Start dates
     - 40 ka for Australia
         - 90% of fauna went extinct
         - Lots of evidence of fire
     - 45 ka for Highland New Guinea
     - 50 ka for lowland Borneo
     - 20 ka for the Americas
         - Extinctions of many animals and vegetation
             - Debate: are these because of natural process like climate change (ice age -> post ice age?) or do people play a large role
         - Native Perspective – Indigenous people have been here since time began

+### When did humans actually discover fire?

+- Defining the bridge between phase one and two is difficult
+- Definition problems
+    - Do we ask when did (modern humans / hominin ancestors) develop the ability to control and utilize fire?
+    - We also need to distinguish between (1) controlling / utilizing fire and (2) being able to start a fire on a whim
+- Archeological problems
+    - Fire exists naturally, so we can't assume all fire evidence is from human action
+    - Other natural processes can look like fire (e.g. staining by minerals in soil, oxidation causing reddish patches)
+    - Combustion of natural objects (e.g. bushes) can leave charcoal which looks like a human hearth
+        - Additionally, evidence of a hearth doesn't mean that humans started/controlled fire
+- Archaeological Record Analysis
+    - In the field:
+        - Observation and collection of materials
+        - Study the geology of the site
+    - In the lab:
+        - Microscopic analysis to see if there was burning
+        - If so, could the location of the sample been transported after combustion?
+        - Further, how does the history of the burned object associate with cultural items

+### How long has fire been **controlled**?

+- **Europe**: Strong evidence of 400,000 - 300,000 years ago
+- **Western Asia**: One established case from 780,000 years ago.
+Other sites are similar to Europe
+- **Africa**: Claims have been made for a cave site that shows fire around 1.5-1.6 million years ago
+- Note that *opportunistic* use of fire could have happened much earlier
+    - Eg. lighting a torch from a natural-starting forest fire

-3. Agriculture Anthropogenic Fire -- Agricultural Fire Regime
+## 3. Agriculture Anthropogenic Fire -- Agricultural Fire Regime

 - Required fire to alter the natural vegetation from perennial-dominated to annual-dominated landscapes.
 - People preferred to live in fire-prone places because the burning provides advantages for hunting, foraging, cultivating, and livestock herding

-4. Industrial and Domestic Anthropogenic Fire -- Industrial Fire Regime
+## 4. Industrial and Domestic Anthropogenic Fire -- Industrial Fire Regime

 - Low-severity surface fire regimes are being replaced with low-frequency, high-intensity crown fires that are outside the historical range of variability for these ecosystems
 - _Western US_: forests have also experienced an increase in hazardous fuels due to highly effective fire suppression policy that excluded fires for much of the 20th century
 - _Eastern US_: Fire suppression has shifted oak and pine woodlands to mesophytic hardwoods consequently reducing flammability and fire activity
 - _Globally_: urban areas have steadily expanded into wildland areas
     - Producing more ignition sources (arson and accidental)
     - Exposing more people to wildfire

 # Key Factors in Fire Regimes (Discussion 8-30)